oliviawestmacottssw/SSW.Rules.Content/rules/do-you-look-for-opportunities-to-use-linq/rule.md

 You should look for opportunities to replace your existing code with Linq.

-For example, replace your foreach loops with Linq.
+​For example, replace your foreach loops with Linq.

 ```